Kodular/Documentation/docs/components/media/player.md

 |:----:|:-------:|
 |boolean|False|

-If true, the player will loop when it plays.
-Setting Loop while the player is playing will affect the current playing.
+_If true, the player will loop when it plays.
+Setting Loop while the player is playing will affect the current playing._

 ### Play Only In Foreground

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Player', 'Play Only In Foreground')]]